 Any gene expression model that aims to learn, be able to recognize patterns, and forecast performance needs a data set for training.
 A survey and collection of experimental data on FRP-RC columns carrying concentric and eccentric loads has been done as a result.
-The data set consists of 247 experimentally tested columns with a variety of parameters, including eccentricity level($e^{-/h}$), reinforcement ratio ($^{\rho}$), FRP elastic modulus (E), concrete compressive strength (f_c), and column dimensions ($^{b \times h}$).
-An overview of the experimental data for concentric and eccentric FRP-RC columns is presented in Table 1.
+The data set consists of 247 experimentally tested columns with a variety of parameters, including eccentricity level(e/h), reinforcement ratio (P), FRP elastic modulus (E), concrete compressive strength ( $f_c$ ), and column dimensions ( $b \times h$ ).
+An overview of the experimental data for concentric and compressive strength (7 c), and column dimensions (6 m c).
+An overview of the experimental data for concentr eccentric FRP-RC columns is presented in Table 1.